davekilian/primer/basic/circuits.md

 ## Logic Gates

-> Define boolean logic inline and show a table laying out the and, or and xor operations.
+> Define boolean not, and as the 'fundamental' mathematical operations of a digital circuit
 >
-> Start with the not gate.
-I guess to do this we first need to go back and define ground.
-But once you do, a not gate uses a transistor connected to a ground to 'drain' current away from the output line.
-So when the transistor is on, current is allowed to flow to ground, resulting in infinite potential and draining current away from the output line.
+> Start with a not gate: basically, a line that forks in two, one heading towards the output and one heading towards a ground.
+The line heading toward a ground is mediated by a transitor, which recieves the input line.
+So when input is high, the transitor is open, and the current drains to ground, meaning the output is low.
+And when the output is low, the current has nowhere to go but the output line, so the output is high.
+That's a not gate.
 >
-> There's a good diagram on this page: https://www.instructables.com/id/Logic-Gates-with-NPN-transistors/
+> We also need a diagram.
+There's a good diagram on this page: https://www.instructables.com/id/Logic-Gates-with-NPN-transistors/
 >
 > Then and, which is an input line which passes through two inline transistors to reach an output line - both transistors must be on for current to pass from the input line to the output line.
 Again, a good diagram for reference: https://www.instructables.com/id/Logic-Gates-with-NPN-transistors/
 >